Apple iPhone 17 Pro Max vs Motorola razr+ (2024)

 Frequently Asked Questions

-Apple iPhone 17 Pro Max excels if you value brightest iphone display ever (3000 nits peak outdoor).
-Motorola razr+ (2024) is better if you prioritize largest and most functional cover screen (4.0") in the flip market.
-Pick based on your budget and daily use.
+Apple iPhone 17 Pro Max is the better choice if you prioritize brightest iphone display ever (3000 nits peak outdoor).
+Motorola razr+ (2024) wins if you value largest and most functional cover screen (4.0") in the flip market.
+Both are rated highly (4.8★ vs 4.3★), so consider your specific needs and budget.

 Affiliate disclosure